planetfederal/qgis-tester-plugin/doc/source/writing_tests.rst

 Issue URL
 *********

-You can define a issue URL for each test, using the ``Test.setIssueURL(url)`` method, in case you are using a testinbg platform to keep traack of test executions.
+You can define a issue URL for each test, using the ``Test.setIssueURL(url)`` method, in case you are using a testinbg platform to keep track of test executions.